Donn Beach: Early life

-The first Don the Beachcomber
+Don the Beachcomber

 When Prohibition ended in 1933, he opened a bar in Hollywood called "Don's Beachcomber" at 1722 N. McCadden Place.
 With its success he began calling himself Don the Beachcomber (the eventual name of his establishment), and also legally changed his name to Donn Beach.
 A former Los Angeles councilman alleged that one reason for the name change was to distance himself from past bootlegging and the former operation of an illegal speakeasy called "Ernie's Place".
 In 1937, the bar moved across the street to 1727 N. McCadden Pl., expanded into a restaurant, and its name was changed to Don The Beachcomber.
-He mixed potent rum cocktails at both of these tropically-decorated locations, which he referred to as "Rhum Rhapsodies".
+He mixed potent rum cocktails at both of these tropically decorated locations, which he referred to as "Rhum Rhapsodies".
+A January 15, 1935 classified ad, in the Los Angeles Evening Citizens News, listed the Café at 1722 N. McCadden Place for lease.

 One of the first such cocktails he invented was the Sumatra Kula.
 The rum-laden and potent Zombie cocktail may be his best known drink; it quickly grew in popularity and a copy of it was served at the 1939 New York World's Fair by Monte Proser (later of the mob-tied Copacabana).
-Proser continued to steal Beach's ideas, opening "Beachcomber" restaurants on the east coast.
+Proser continued to steal Beach's ideas, opening "Beachcomber" restaurants on the East coast.
 Such imitation of Beach's work was common.
 He is generally credited with establishing the entire tiki drink genre, creating dozens of other recipes such as the Cobra's Fang, Tahitian Rum Punch, Three Dots and a Dash, Navy Grog, and many others.
-One of Beach's drink menus featured 60 different cocktails.
+Beach's drink menus featured up to 60 different cocktails.